-Upon receiving all parts of Step 1, the Credentials Committee of the ABE will review the Preliminary Application of the applicant.
+Upon receiving all parts of Step 1, all documentation will be reviewed.
 If it is acceptable, the applicant will be declared Board Eligible and will be notified by the Secretary of the Board.

 Step 3: Case History Examination - Track II Part I